PujanShresthaBlueCloud/gjit-github/README.md

 // rebasing the branches into master be on master branch first and then command below git rebase firstBranch

-// to generate ssh-keygen for push operation to github ssh-keygen
+// to generate ssh-keygen for push operation to github its in users/… id_rsa.pub ssh-keygen then go to github website n press ssh and gpe keys and paste the key over there

+// Then go to terminal and
+ssh -T git@github.com